daac-tools/daachorse/README.md

 For example, compared to the NFA of the [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate, which is the most popular Aho-Corasick implementation in Rust, Daachorse can perform pattern matching **3.0–5.2 times faster** while consuming **56–60% smaller** memory when using a word dictionary of 675K patterns.
-Other experimental results can be found on [Wiki](https://github.com/daac-tools/daachorse/wiki/Performance-Comparison).
+Other experimental results are available on [Wiki](https://github.com/daac-tools/daachorse/wiki/Performance-Comparison).

 ![](./figures/comparison.svg)